As part of Your Big Idea Arts Northern Rivers presents Big Talks; a series of discussions with creatives and commentators who have something to say.

 What we do

-We are an independent not for profit organisation, supported by Arts NSW and our seven local governments - Ballina, Byron Shire, Clarence Valley, Kyogle, Lismore, Richmond Valley and Tweed Shire.
+We are an independent not for profit organisation, supported by Create NSW and our seven local governments – Ballina, Byron Shire, Clarence Valley, Kyogle, Lismore, Richmond Valley and Tweed Shire.

 We look forward to sharing updates with you now and then about opportunities, news, workshops and other creative gems.
 To keep the information we share relevant it would help to know a few key things about you (we promise this is for our eyes only)